-If you or a loved one was injured riding an electric scooter from a rental company or a scooter you own, contact the Miami electric scooter injury lawyers at The Law Offices of Prosper Shaked.
+If you or a loved one was injured riding an electric scooter from a rental company or a scooter you own, contact the Miami electric scooter injury lawyers at Prosper Shaked Accident Injury Attorneys PA.
 Prosper Shaked represents injury victims in lawsuits against the parties responsible for their injuries, such as the driver of a car in a scooter accident.
 For a free legal consultation on your scooter injury case, contact our law offices today at (305) 694-2676.

 Common Causes of Scooter Injuries in Miami

 If you rent a scooter to get around, you hope that travel will be simple and easy.
 In many cases, inattentive drivers and pedestrians can put you in dangerous situations, potentially leading to serious car accidents.
 Other injuries from scooters are also possible.

 Car accidents are one of the biggest risks to rental scooter riders in Miami.
 Miami drivers may be accustomed to foot traffic and even bike traffic, but many drivers are not attentive enough to watch out for electric scooters and other small vehicles.
 In many cases, this inattention is what leads to car accidents, whether from texting and driving or other distracted driving.
 Drivers who violate other traffic laws – such as speeding, running a red light, or driving under the influence – also put you at serious risk of injury.